California sets new record for COVID-19 deaths as it faces meteoric rise in hospitalizations

 "We were informed that this new variant, that we've identified obviously from the United Kingdom, has been identified here in the state of California, in Southern California," Governor Gavin Newsom said Wednesday during a virtual chat with Dr. Anthony Fauci, the nation's top infectious disease expert.

 "I'm not surprised that you have a case, and likely more cases, in California and we likely will be seeing reports from other states," Fauci said.
-Two cases have been confirmed in Colorado.
+One case has been confirmed in Colorado, and another is suspected.

 "Both of these cases are Colorado National Guard personnel who were both deployed to support staffing at the Good Samaritan Society Nursing Home," said Dr. Rachel Herlihy, a state epidemiologist at the Colorado Department of Public Health and Environment.

-Note: Correction: This article has been updated to reflect that the second case of the variant in Colorado has not been confirmed.